vadim-miller2/book-test1/ch_core.md

         bool IsEmpty(void) const;
     };

 The CArgs object is created by executing the <span class="nctnt ncbi-func">CArgDescriptions::CreateArgs()</span> method.
 What happens when the <span class="nctnt ncbi-func">CArgDescriptions::CreateArgs()</span> method is executed is that the arguments of the command line are validated against the registered descriptions, and a <span class="nctnt ncbi-class">CArgs</span> object is created.
-Each argument value is internally represented as a [CArgValue](ch_core.html#ch_core.CArgValue) object and is added to a container managed by the <span class="nctnt ncbi-class">CArgs</span> object.
+Each argument value is internally represented as a [CArgValue](#cargvalue) object and is added to a container managed by the <span class="nctnt ncbi-class">CArgs</span> object.

 All <span class="nctnt ncbi-monospace">named</span> arguments can be accessed using the <span class="nctnt ncbi-code">[ ]</span> operator, as in: <span class="nctnt ncbi-code">myCArgs["f"]</span>, where <span class="nctnt ncbi-monospace">"f"</span> is the name registered for that argument.
 There are two ways to access the **N**-th <span class="nctnt ncbi-monospace">unnamed</span> positional argument: <span class="nctnt ncbi-code">myCArgs["\#N"]</span> and <span class="nctnt ncbi-code">myCArgs[N]</span>, where 1 \<= **N** \<= GetNExtra().

-### <span class="title"><span class="nctnt ncbi-class">CArgValue</span> ([\*](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCArgValue.html)) Class: The Internal Representation of Argument Values</span>
+### <span class="nctnt ncbi-class">CArgValue</span> ([\*](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCArgValue.html)) Class: The Internal Representation of Argument Values

-The internal representation of an argument value, as it is stored and retrieved from its [CArgs](ch_core.html#ch_core.CArgs) container, is an instance of a <span class="nctnt ncbi-class">CArgValue</span>.
+The internal representation of an argument value, as it is stored and retrieved from its [CArgs](#cargs) container, is an instance of a <span class="nctnt ncbi-class">CArgValue</span>.
 The primary purpose of this class is to provide type-validated loading through a set of <span class="nctnt ncbi-func">AsXxx()</span> methods where "<span class="nctnt ncbi-func">Xxx</span>" is the argument type such as "Integer", "Boolean", "Double", etc. The following describes the public interface methods in <span class="nctnt ncbi-class">CArgValue</span>:

     class  CArgValue : public CObject
     {